linroger/FinanceCompendium/II. Economics/Macroeconomics/PPHA Macroeconomic Policymaking/Better Spending for Better Lives/Chapter 05 Public Infrastructure Less Waste for Better Building.md

 Source: Authors' calculation based on the World Bank World Development Indicators Database and the World Economic Forum's Global Competitiveness Index dataset 2007-2017.
 Note: Quality of overall infrastructure index ranges from 0 (worst infrastructure quality) to 7 (best infrastructure quality).

 Policy reforms to attract private sector investment in infrastructure began in the mid-1990s, and increased private investment from a negligible amount to 1 percent of GDP by 2015 (Serebrisky et al., 2015).
-Despite the growing role of the private sector, the public sector however, accounts for more than two-thirds of total infrastructure investment in Latin America and the Caribbean (Figure 5.1).
+Despite the growing role of the private sector, the public sector, however, accounts for more than two-thirds of total infrastructure investment in Latin America and the Caribbean (Figure 5.1).
 Private investment in infrastructure has varied across countries and sectors, and more can be done to mobilize it through policies supported by multilateral development banks (MDBs) in the region (UNDP, 2016).<sup>2</sup> But the experience of recent decades in Latin America and the Caribbean shows that the public sector may still play a substantial role in the funding of infrastructure.

 The role of the public sector in infrastructure is important not only because the sector makes up the lion's share of total investment but also because infrastructure investment has public good characteristics, including strong externalities and network effects.
 Providing electricity requires an efficient transmission and distribution network; urban transport systems need both trunk routes and feeders to provide adequate access to jobs and housing.
 If infrastructure development is not properly planned, the efficiency of services provided by the assets will be low.
 In addition, global agreements like the Paris Accord and the Sustainable Development Goals require governments to plan and set standards in order to create infrastructure that is resilient and meets mitigation targets.